pratyush19/Udacity-Data-Analyst-Nanodegree/P5-Identifying-Fraud-From-Enron-Emails-and-Financial-Data/README.md

 | Total Payments				  	  | 8.772    |
 | Shared Receipt with POI       | 8.589    |

+As we see, our new feature **Total Wealth** is appeared in the top 10 best features, from which we conclude that it is used in every algorithm to determine its performance.

+**Features Scaling :** It is used to standardize the range of features in the data.
+Standardization of dataset is important for many machine learning algorithms otherwise, they might behave badly if individual features do not likely to the standard normally distributed data.
+In Scikit-learn, I used ```StandardScaler()``` function to standardize the features in the dataset.

 ##3.
 Parameters Tuning
 Tuning the parameters of an algorithm involves changing the algorithm input parameters to a set of range and measuring the performances of each combinations in order to determine the optimal input parameters.
 Parameters tuning greatly helps to improve the performance of any algorithm.

 For each algorithms, a number of operation applied at once using ```Pipeline``` function, where parameters tuning is done using ```GridSearchCV``` and ```StratifiedShuffleSplit```.

+**PCA** is used to transform input features into Principal Components (**PCs**), which is used as new features.
+First PCs are in directions that maximizes variance (minimizes information loss) of the data.
+It helps in dimensionality reduction, to find latent features, reduce noise and make algorithms to work better with fewer inputs.
+Maximum PCs in the data is equal to number of features.
+The final dimension of PCA is determined using ```n_components``` used in scikit-learn ```PCA()```

 Following parameters are used to tune an algorithm: